 This provides access to international research reports, information and theoretical articles that would otherwise be limited or even unattainable.
 But why are international sources so valuable?
 How does this benefit students?

-Well, technology has opened the floodgates for students to:
+Well, technology and education has opened the floodgates for students to:

 - Expand their knowledge